canidlogic/skald/README.md

 > 2 * _x_ = 12

+The asterisk markup is copied in the MIME format exactly as it was in the STF file.

 ## MIME transport format

 In the MIME transport format, the whole story is represented as if it were an email with attachments.
 This is not intended to be an actual email, though, so the mailing fields are ignored.
 Encoders are recommended to use safe placeholder values for the mailing fields, such as the following: